 If no such structures are developed, both academics and society at large will be hampered in seeking answers to some of society’s most pressing challenges, including, most immediately, the impact that social media has on democracy and elections.
 Meanwhile, the private sector, which is already hesitant to provide transparency, will continue to face mistrust and suspicion.

-The structure of seven diverse nonprofit philanthropic foundations pooling their funding and regranting from SSRC was especially helpful because our first topic area – the effects of social media on elections and democracy – is among the most sensitive, and highly charged partisan issue areas.
-Social Science One and SSRC thus have financial independence from Facebook, and decision making independence from both Facebook and any one foundation.
+The structure of diverse nonprofit philanthropic foundations pooling their funding and regranting from SSRC was especially helpful for the Facebook partnership because the topic area – the effects of social media on elections and democracy – is among the most sensitive and highly charged partisan issue areas.
+As such, Social Science One and SSRC have financial independence from Facebook and decision-making independence from both Facebook and any one foundation.

-However, the private sector has considerably more revenue than even the extraordinary and generous nonprofit foundations participating in Social Science One activities.
-As a result, in less sensitive areas of research, and when appropriate, Social Science One may consider enabling private firms to fund research as well.
-Our two part structure, and other procedures we will put in place, will continue to fully insulate researchers from undue financial influence by those funding the research.
+In less sensitive areas of research, and when appropriate, Social Science One may consider enabling private firms to fund research as well.
+Our two-part structure, and other procedures we will put in place, will continue to fully insulate researchers from undue financial influence by those funding the research.

-The effort now called Social Science One was first announced on April 9, 2018 when “A New Model of Industry-Academic Partnerships” was released (see Facebook press release).
-Our effort has been referred to by these and other names by Facebook and us all along the ways.
-Given the scope of our work at hand, which extends beyond the role that Facebook and social media plays in elections, we have officially named the project "Social Science One".
+The organization now called Social Science One was first announced on April 9, 2018 when “A New Model of Industry-Academic Partnerships” was released.
+Our effort has been referred to by these and other names by Facebook and us all along the way.
+Given the scope of our work at hand, which extends beyond the role that Facebook and social media plays in elections, we have officially named this effort "Social Science One".

 Facebook is committed to partnering with Social Science One to further the broader goal of studying the impact of social media on elections and democracy.
 Facebook is building a dedicated internal team to work with the commission, and academic researchers we approve, to prepare privacy-protected datasets and analytical tools with high security, including full auditing of what any one researcher does.